Is Jordan a safe country?

 What are the languages used in Jordan?
 Do Jordanians speak languages other than Arabic?

 The official language is Arabic.
-Almost 80% of the country speaks English.
+Approximately 80% of the country speaks English.
 French, German, Italian and Spanish are also spoken, but to a lesser extent.

 English is studied in school all over Jordan.
 This is why most Jordanians almost speak English.
 Some Jordanians speak French, Italian, Spanish, and German.